You are reading the

 accidentally move or resize them by clicking on them.
 Select the node and click

-the icon to the right of the lock; its tooltip says "Makes sure the object's
+the icon to the right of the lock.
+Its tooltip says "Make selected node's

 Save the scene.
 Click Scene -> Save, or press Ctrl + S on Windows/Linux or Cmd + S on macOS.